Programme information

 How you'll learn

-• Curated visits to galleries, museums, auction houses and leading art fairs
+- Visits to galleries, museums, auction houses, art fairs

 Contact hours